cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.tsq/README.md

 com.ibm.cicsdev.tsq
 ===

-Provides examples for using VSAM files from a JCICS environment.
+Provides examples for accessing temporary storage queues (TSQ) from a JCICS environment.
-All examples have a ESDS, KSDS, and RRDS variant.
-The numbered example classes are driving classes, with the ExampleCommon classes performing the JCICS calls.

 * `TSQExample1` - a simple class that writes Java strings to a TSQ and then reads them back.
 * `TSQExample2` - an alternative implementation of `TSQExample1`, that writes and reads Java strings, but performs all of the byte array to string conversion manually.
 This avoids the pre-requisite of CICS TS V5.1, but is slightly more work to code in Java.